juepi/RC-MultiSwitcher/Code/README.md

 ### v1.1.1
 - Fixed some copy/paste errors
-- Adopted in/out-processing for new sirene (does not require Servo output)
+- Adopted in/out-processing for new siren (does not require Servo output)
 - Changed `analogWrite` handling of Switched outputs; PWMServo library sets PWM to 12bit resolution (system wide)
 - optionally set PWM frequency for SW0 and SW1 (FTM1 timer) in `hardware-config.h`